Leaf-Agriculture/docs/docs/satellite_endpoints.md

 Creates a new field

-It will be continuously monitored forever, and new images will arrive every ~5 days (time it takes for the satellite to go over the same field when orbiting the Earth).
+It will be continuously monitored forever, and new images will arrive based on the [provider selected][11], because each one of them has a different temporal resolution (time it takes for the satellite to go over the same field when orbiting the Earth).
 If you don't need the field anymore, you can [delete the field.](/docs/docs/satellite_endpoints#delete-fieldsid)